openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] you can no longer view the exam content

 #### Learners are able to resume an exam upon approval from the course team
-- [ ] Follow steps to be removed from an exam due to a connection error, make note of the time remaining
+- [ ] Follow steps to start and be removed from an exam due to a connection error, make note of the time remaining.
+[Exam With Error State](#error)
-- [ ] TODO instructor steps to reset
+- [ ] In another browser, use the instructor dashboard to resume the learner exam attempt.
+[Resume Exam](#resume-exam)
-- [ ] Log in as a verified learner and navigate to the exam section
+- [ ] Return as the learner and navigate to the exam section
 - [ ] You should see an interstitial stating that the exam is ready to resume
     - [ ] The time remaining should match that noted just before being removed from the exam due to an error
 - [ ] You should be able to successfully complete and submit to the exam